DatasiteLabs/ds-labs-local-setup/README.md

 # ds-labs-local-setup

 General tools and/or setup scripts.
-This is a very base level setup.
+This is a very base-level setup.

 ## Installing

-I encourage you to view [the script](https://raw.githubusercontent.com/DatasiteLabs/ds-labs-local-setup/HEAD/install.sh) in your browser before executing.
+I encourage you to view [the script](https://raw.githubusercontent.com/DatasiteLabs/ds-labs-local-setup/HEAD/install.sh) in your browser before executing it.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/DatasiteLabs/ds-labs-local-setup/HEAD/install.sh)"